Home Blog How to Verify Identity for GDPR Compliant Identity Verification Data Requests

 Empower staff to ask for help.
 If they're unsure whether verification is adequate, they should have a clear escalation path to someone with more expertise.

 Regular refresher training helps too.
 Data protection law evolves.
-Verification techniques improve.
+Verification techniques improve, especially as new GDPR changes and compliance strategies emerge.
 Staff need updates.

 Technology solutions for identity verification